ddasker/mysql-enterprise/security-masking/security-masking.md

 # SECURITY - DATA MASKING

 ## Introduction
-3e) Data Masking and de-identification
+Data Masking and de-identification
+MySQL Enterprise Masking and De-identification provides an easy to use, built-in database solution to help organizations protect sensitive data from unauthorized uses by hiding and replacing real values with substitutes.
 Objective: Install and use data masking functionalities

-Server: serverB

-Estimated Lab Time: -- minutes
+Estimated Lab Time: -- 12 minutes

 ### Objectives

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Create sample data with random generation utilites which are part of Enterprise Masking
+* Test Masking of Sensitive Data
+* Create a View and user which only sees masked data

 ### Prerequisites